adolfintel/sine-html5/README.md

 This is a partial port of LibBWEntrainment and SINE.
 It can play .sin presets using the Web Audio API.

 This port can ONLY PLAY presets, and it works in a completely different way than the original Java version.
-Sound synthesis is provided almost entirely by the browser, so sound quality varies with the browser you're using, and also noise and pulses implementation are different.
+Sound synthesis is provided almost entirely by the browser, so sound quality varies with the browser you're using, and it sounds slightly different from the PC/Android version.
 That said, I tried to make it sounds as similar to the original as possible.
-All other capabilities of LibBWEntrainment went down the shitter during this port.
-There is absolutely no modularity: all it does is load a .sin file via AJAX, and shit out Isochronic tones.
+All other capabilities of LibBWEntrainment were sacrificced in this port.
+There is absolutely no modularity: all it does is load a .sin file via AJAX, and render it as Isochronic tones.
 As a result of these limitations, it is very small and relatively lightweight.
-No frameworks were used.
+No libraries or frameworks were used.

 ## Website
 [SINE Isochronic Entrainer](http://sine.adolfintel.com/)